 Army Marketplace for the Acquisition of Professional Services (MAPS)

-We offer comprehensive proposal support for the U.S. Army’s $50 billion Marketplace for the Acquisition of Professional Services (MAPS) Indefinite Delivery Indefinite Quantity (IDIQ) contract, designed to procure a wide range of IT and knowledge-based professional services and solutions for the Army, DoD, and other federal agencies.
-Our services help large and small businesses navigate the complexities of the MAPS contract, ensuring high-quality, compliant, and competitive proposals.
+We offer comprehensive proposal support for the U.S. Army's $50 billion Marketplace for the Acquisition of Professional Services (MAPS) Indefinite Delivery Indefinite Quantity (IDIQ) contract, designed to procure knowledge-based professional services across five domains in support of the Army enterprise.
+This is a full and open competition with reserved awards for small businesses.
+Our services help businesses of all sizes navigate the complexities of the MAPS contract, ensuring high-quality, compliant, and competitive proposals.

 Contract Overview